rhcad/TouchVG/README.md

    - To regenerate the kernel JNI classes, type `./build.sh-swig` (Need to install [SWIG](http://sourceforge.net/projects/swig/files/), and add the location to PATH).

+- Do not want to write C++ code?
+Please reference to `android/test/src/vgtest/testview/shape` package to write your own shapes and commands.
+You can use `thirdparty/newproj.py` to create your library project containing your own shapes and commands.

 ## Compile for iOS